Lafayette Escadrille: Citations

-The Group La Fayette totalized eight citations at the orders of Air Army, bearing the right to wear the Fourragere with ribbon colors of the Croix de guerre 1914–1918 (France), as well as the Fourragere with ribbon colors of the Médaille Militaire.
+The Group La Fayette totalized eight citations at the orders of Air Army, bearing the right to wear the fourragère with ribbon colors of the Croix de guerre 1914–1918 (France), as well as the fourragère with ribbon colors of the médaille militaire.

 Summary

 "La Fayette Escadrille" Memorial Arch was built between 1926 and 1928, and was inaugurated on July 4, 1928, U.S. Independence Day, in the notable presence of Ferdinand Foch and Paul Doumer.
 Inscribed in French on top in capital letters "In memory to the Heroes of Escadrille La Fayette dead for the Defense of Right and Liberty".

 At the decommission of the unit on January 1, 1918, the following registry noted: